 Poor quality blog posts can turn customers away – so give your readers something worth reading!
 If you can’t invest enough time to post daily, transition to a weekly or bi-weekly publishing calendar.
 It’s better to produce one high-quality piece than 10 embarrassingly cheap articles.

-To improve the quality of your blog, consider taking a course or, if time is an issue, hire a freelance writer to develop content for you.
+To improve the quality of your blog, consider taking consulting our quick guide or, if time is an issue, hire a freelance writer to develop content for you.
 Just remember that high-quality content is not going to come for pennies.
 You’re better off paying a premium for one exceptional blog per month then buying a cheap post every day.

 If you do your blogging right, the time and money investment is worth it.
-Content marketing leaders see a 7.8x higher year-over-year growth in site visitors when compared to content followers.
-Invest more time in fewer articles, develop thought leadership content, and watch your following grow.
+Content marketing costs 62% less than traditional marketing and generates about 3 times as many leads. so you Invest more time in fewer articles, develop thought leadership content, and watch your following grow.

-Do you remember a few years ago when you would click on the top Google search result only to find a spammy blog post full of ads and absent of value?
+Do you remember, back in the day, when you would click on the top Google search result only to find a spammy blog post full of ads and absent of value?
 Back then, digital marketing consisted of keyword stuffing your blog posts to trick search engines.
 Even if the article was completely incomprehensible and worthless, the right keyword strategies would get it to the top of search results.

 Fortunately that isn’t the case anymore.
-However, Search Engine Optimization (SEO) is still important.
+However, Search Engine Optimization (SEO) is more important than ever.
 While social media strategies can give a post short-term bumps in traffic, the long-term, residual traffic will come from ranking high in search results.

 Although this can’t be done overnight, there are a few things you can do to improve the SEO of your articles and blog posts.